cal1co/reviewr/README.md

 - Identicons (default profile images)
 - Likes, followers, following (all dependents -- no errors when/if parents destroyed)
 - Image posting
+- User search
+- Like and comment counters
+- Total like counter for user (similar to reddit karma)

 ## Known bugs and unintended features:
 - Forgot to write the confitional for profile pictures on posts (error if identicon) !
 FIXED 6/2 <- new but on Heroku though !